GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

 1. UI feedback that it's accepting input

-There are many layers of UI feedback and interaction in the above video, all of which give the interface a tangibility, a personality and responsive to the interaction.
+There are many layers of UI feedback and interaction in the above video, all of which give the interface a tangibility, a personality and responsivity to interaction.
 Color specifically is assisting in so much with so little.
 CSS is using the `:focus-within` pseudo class to change the appearance of various elements, let's break down the `.fieldset-item`, it's super interesting: